Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality: Conclusion

 \subsection{Barycentric Lagrange interpolation}

-In $1$D, barycentric Lagrange interpolation is the most efficient interpolation scheme \cite{berrut} for fixed nodes.
-Both determining the interpolant $Q_{f,n}$ and evaluating $Q_{f,n}$ at any $x \in \R$ require linear time $\Oc(n)$.
+In 1D, barycentric Lagrange interpolation is the most efficient interpolation scheme \cite{berrut} for fixed nodes.
+Both determining the interpolant $Q_{f,n}$ and evaluating $Q_{f,n}$ at any given $x_0 \in \R$ require linear time $\Oc(n)$.
 This is achieved by precomputing the constant \emph{barycentric weights} that only depend on the locations of the nodes, but not on the function $f$.

-We have already established preliminary theoretical results toward generalizing this approach to $m$D for the case of $l_1$-degree~\cite{sivkin}.
-Our generalization is based on the observation that the transformation matrices $\mathrm{NL}_A$, $\mathrm{LN}_A$, $\mathrm{CN}_A$, $\mathrm{NC}_A$ from Theorem \ref{theorem:Lag} are spare, but structured.
-This structure has not been exploited so far.
-It is known that some structured matrices can be inverted and multiplied much faster than the general case~\cite{struct2,struct1}.
-This suggests that the current complexity $\Oc(|A|^2)$ of interpolation and evaluation for the case of multi-indices $A =A_{m,n,p}$, $p>1$ can still be reduced significantly.
-In practice, efficient interpolation in dimensions $m \geq 6$ might become possible, as it is asked for, when considering phase spaces of 3D dynamical systems.
+We have already established preliminary theoretical results towards generalizing this approach to $m$D for the case of $l_1$-degree~\cite{sivkin}.
+This suggests that the current complexity $\Oc(|A|^2)$ of interpolation and evaluation for the case of multi-indices $A =A_{m,n,p}$, $p>1$, can be further reduced.